Binani Industries moves NCLAT over sale of Binani Cements

 Binani Industries, which holds 98 per cent share capital of Binani Cements, has alleged that despite the orders of the NCLAT, IRP Vijay Kumar V Iyer and Sumit Khanna, representative of Deloitte assisting the resolution plan of the debt-ridden cement firm, kept debtor out of creditors' meeting.

-This was "in gross violation and wilful disobedience of order dated March 3, 2018 passed by NCLAT" was "indulging in criminal obstruction of administration of justice," Binani Industries alleged in the petition.
+This was "in gross violation and wilful disobedience of order dated March 3, 2018 passed by NCLAT" was "indulging in criminal obstruction of administration of justice," Binani Industries said.

+"It is clear that both the Contemnor No 1 and No 2 have conducted themselves in open breach, violation and defiance of the order of this Appellate Tribunal dated March 9, 2018," Binani submitted in the contempt petition.

 According to Binani Industries, the NCLAT has directed that if any meeting of the committee of creditors is held, resolution professional would intimate the suspended Board of Directors of Binani Cements to attend the meeting.

-It had also said that a notice should be given in advance in terms of I&B Code and Regulations."However, the Respondent Contemnors (RP) have openly and wilfully defied the order of this Appellate Tribunal," it said It has requested NCLAT to declare the meeting of CoC held on March 14 "to be in violation" of its order and "held to be null and void".
+It had also said that a notice should be given in advance in terms of I&B Code and Regulations.

+"However, the Respondent Contemnors (RP) have openly and wilfully defied the order of this Appellate Tribunal," it saidBinani Industries submitted that in the first instance, the notice did not contain the agenda but finally the agenda was given at 11:19 hrs on 13th March, 2018.
+Moreover, there was no documents accompanying the agenda were given to it.